 Wildlife research involves scientific study of animal species.
 This could include the effects of habitat fragmentation and degradation of Neotropcial migrant birds, endangered animals, radio telemetry, and more.
 Research also includes monitoring demographics and opinions.
 Iowans’ attitudes and opinions impact our wildlife management programs.
 Public opinion may affect laws passed by the Legislature, which in turn, may greatly impact Iowa’s wildlife.

 Wildlife Research Projects

-- Iowa Department of Natural Resources: Research Papers and Reports – Wildlife research, either conducted by DNR research staff or about Iowa’s wildlife will be continually updated here.
+- Iowa Department of Natural Resources: Wildlife Status Reports – Wildlife research, either conducted by DNR research staff or about Iowa’s wildlife will be continually updated here.
 Topic areas align with the specialties of the wildlife research stations across Iowa.